mqu/viessmann-mqtt/README.md

 * all parameters are centralised in etc/viessmann-mqtt.yaml ;
 * if you plan to commit some change, you may copy this file to $HOME/.config to avoid publish your private passords.

+## some details

+* viessmann-mqtt-gateway.rb handle IO from vitalk and publish data to MQTT software bus
+* viessmann-mqtt-sub.rb handle publish to MQTT server and send commands to vitalk and heater